ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 A specialized feature could be needed by an application only when using a specific protocol, and not when using others.
 For example, if an application is using TCP, it could require control over the User Timeout Option for TCP; these options would not take effect for other transport protocols.
 In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
 For example, if the API allows an application to specify a preference to use the User Timeout Option, communication would not fail when a protocol such as QUIC is selected.

-Other specialized features, however, can be strictly required by an application and thus constrain the set of protocols that can be used.
+Other specialized features, however, can also be strictly required by an application and thus furthr constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
 A Transport Services API needs to allow applications to define such requirements and constrain the options available to a Transport Services implementation.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

 ## Select Equivalent Protocol Stacks {#equivalence}